lywfleming/RacePace/index.md

 ## Introduction

 <p>
-The Race Pace Shiny App Predictor was developed to aid distance runners in calculating their optimal pace to be successful in a variety of race lengths.
+The Race Pace Shiny App Calculator was developed to aid distance runners in calculating their optimal pace to be successful in a variety of race lengths.
 </p>
 <p>
-The race pace predictor:
+The race pace calculator:
  <ul>
    <li>
 Calculates an individual's race pace based on their recorded time for a one mile time trial
    </li>
    <li>
-Based on Jeff Galloway's Magic Mile Race Prediction Formulas[1] he derived after working with data from 170,000 runners and compiling their race times.
+Based on Jeff Galloway's Magic Mile Race Formulas[1] he derived after working with data from 170,000 runners and compiling their race times.
    </li>
    <li>
 Calculations are not very accurate for faster time trial times around 4-5 minutes.
-The pace for a 10K is faster than that for a 5K.
+The resulting pace for a 10K is faster than that for a 5K.
    </li>
    <li>
 Main drawback is that a one mile time trial can be run more anaerobically, whereas distance races are strictly aerobic.